Perimenopause Weight Changes: Why and What Helps

 The Cortisol Connection

-The relationship between cortisol and weight is so significant during perimenopause that I consider it just as important as nutrition and exercise.
-If you're doing all the "right things" with diet and movement but your stress is unmanaged, cortisol will undermine your progress.
-The reverse is also true — managing stress alone won't override poor nutrition and inactivity.
+The relationship between cortisol and weight is so significant during perimenopause that researchers and clinicians treat it as just as important as nutrition and exercise.
+If a woman is doing all the "right things" with diet and movement but stress is unmanaged, cortisol will undermine her progress.
+The reverse is also true, managing stress alone won't override poor nutrition and inactivity.
 It's the combination that works.

 The Insulin Resistance Piece Most People Miss

-I want to spend a bit more time on insulin resistance because it's the factor that, in my experience, gets the least attention from conventional doctors but has one of the biggest impacts on perimenopause weight changes.
+Insulin resistance is worth its own section because it's the factor that, from what I keep reading and hearing from women going through this, gets the least attention from conventional doctors but has one of the biggest impacts on perimenopause weight changes.

-Signs of insulin resistance include stubborn belly fat, sugar and carb cravings (especially after meals), energy crashes in the afternoon, feeling shaky or irritable if you skip a meal, skin tags, and darkened skin patches on the neck or underarms (acanthosis nigricans).
-If this sounds familiar, ask your doctor for a fasting insulin test (not just fasting glucose — you can have normal glucose and elevated insulin for years before glucose rises).
+Signs of insulin resistance include stubborn belly fat, sugar and carb cravings (especially after meals), energy crashes in the afternoon, feeling shaky or irritable when skipping a meal, skin tags, and darkened skin patches on the neck or underarms (acanthosis nigricans).
+If this sounds familiar, ask your doctor for a fasting insulin test (not just fasting glucose, you can have normal glucose and elevated insulin for years before glucose rises).

 What Actually Works: Strength Training